BIDS-collaborative/the-carpool-project/README.md

 ## To Conclude

-To conclude this background, the carpool project is now one year old.
+The carpool project is now a year old.
 It has already involved a lot of math, testing existing services, and prototyping, all for the purpose of translating our conception of our mobility into a business model, a mobile product, and now a GTM strategy.

 ## Data Project